 Last month, we took the girls to Walt Disney World in Orlando.
-We’ve been many times in the past 18 years but, apparently, never in the summer months.
+We’ve been many times in the past 18 years but, apparently, never in the sweltering hot months.
 I am here to warn you, NEVER go to Orlando during the summer months.
 We were there at the end of June and the heat index was 108 degrees.
 I felt like God was holding a magnifying glass over Cinderella’s castle at the Magic Kingdom while trying to fry all of the park goers.
 I literally wanted to cry, as my face was melting off.
 Lesson learned.
 But still, happiest place on earth.

 But thanks to that horrible, swampy heat we did get to discover some rides and shows that we would have otherwise never have tried because when you are that miserably hot, you get a whole new perspective and exerting the least amount of energy, going where there is air conditioning and staying cool becomes a game of survival.
 Heat stroke is no joke so I’m telling you all the cool things to do at Disney.